Training for Workplaces

 Such distressful interactions can be challenging for staff to manage effectively and may result in staff stress, absenteeism and, ultimately, higher staff turnover.
 Using Lifeline’s considerable experience in the health and wellbeing space we are pleased to offer a range of workshops and seminars to organisations.
 These learner-centred experiences are carefully designed to help staff successfully manage interactions with distressed clients/customers in a way that supports both parties whilst realising organisational outcomes.

-Our training seminars and workshops can be tailor-made to suit your organisation’s requirements and be anywhere from 1 hour to a week long, depending on your needs.
+Our training seminars and workshops can be tailor-made to suit your organisation’s requirements and be anywhere from 2 hours to 2 days, depending on your needs.
 We identify and focus on key areas specific to your organisation and ensure our training resources and participant activities support mutually agreed upon identifiable learning outcomes.
 Some areas where we can support your staff safety and professional development include:

 - Identify different stages of conflict and how to de-escalate as part of structuring and focusing a purposeful ‘Helping Conversation’